Frequently Asked Questions

 What kind of riding are you going to be using these breeches for?
 If you are a dressage or event rider, then consider choosing a full seat breech.
 If you are a hunter/jumper rider, then a knee-patch breech would be more appropriate.
 Some schooling breeches come with an intermediate sized patch that is extra long - great for if you put heavy wear and tear on your breeches, or if you would like a little more traction that a knee patch might give you.

 Schooling breeches come in a variety of styles that can be chosen to best suit your figure and your budget!

-Pull-Ons are usually the least expensive and come with a comfortable elastic or elastic/drawstring waistband.
+Pull-On Tights are available in full seat or knee patch styles and are usually the least expensive and come with a comfortable elastic or elastic/drawstring waistband.
 Many do not have belt loops, some come with belt loops as an optional extra, and a growing number now come standard with belt loops - and even a faux fly, giving the fully featured breech look at the lowest possible price.